MilikSmith76/PersonalCollectionTrackerAPI/README.md

 - Run tests: `./gradlew test`

+## Docker Environment

+This repo also offers a docker environment for local development.
+The best practice for using this environment is to make changes, run `./gradlew build`, run `docker compose build backend`, then run `docker compose up -d`.

 ## Managing Database

 This application uses a MySQL database to store collectable items and additional information.